QubitProducts/cherrytree/docs/guide.md

 // => /
 ```

-If you configure the HistoryLocation to use hashchange event (by setting `pushState: false`), the generated links will start with `#`.
+If you configure the HistoryLocation to use hashchange event (the default behaviour), the generated links will start with `#`.
+To override this set `locationOptions.pushState: false`.

 You can customize the behavior of a route by creating a `Route`
 subclass.
 For example, to customize what happens when your user visits